BlogSurveys

 In times when customer experience matters more than ever, it’s vital you take advantage of the solutions that are there.

-In this case, though, it’s not only about how much feedback you gain, but how to act on it afterward.
-Running user surveys per se is great for the customer experience research stage, but only how you turn these insights into changes can help you ensure your brand has the best customer experience possible.
+In this case, though, it’s not only about how much customer feedback you gain, but how to act on it afterward.
+Running user surveys per se is great for the CX research stage, but only how you turn these insights into changes can help you ensure your brand has the best experience possible.

 #4 To improve user onboarding